gramster/Assembler/README.md

 linker.
-Another person was building the C compiler and a third person was supposed to do the silicon in an industry partnership, but they dropped out, which meant the hardware would not materialize, and the project was cancelled.
-After spending a year teaching compiler construction to 3rd year and compiler optimization to 4th year students, I started a new graduate program building what became the [Protocol Engineering Workbench](https://github.com/gramster/PEW).
+Another person was building the C compiler and a third person was supposed to do the silicon in an industry partnership, but they dropped out, which meant the hardware would not materialize, and the project was cancelled after a few months.
+After spending the next semester teaching compiler construction to 3rd year and compiler optimization to 4th year students (something I continued for the next 6 years), I started a new graduate program building what became the [Protocol Engineering Workbench](https://github.com/gramster/PEW).